The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 • \nabla: gradient operator

-On the other hand, LES (Large Eddy Simulation) directly simulates the large-scale turbulent eddies while modeling only the smaller scales, offering more detailed and accurate flow predictions.
-The filtered governing equations for large eddy simulation (LES) represent the behavior of large-scale turbulent structures, while the effects of small-scale eddies are modeled.
+In contrast, LES (Large Eddy Simulation) directly resolves the larger turbulent structures while modeling only the smaller scales, offering more detailed predictions.
+The filtered governing equations for LES describe the large-scale structures, while the small-scale effects are represented through subgrid models.

 uit+ujuixj=1ρpxi+ν2uixjxjτijxj\frac{\partial \overline{u_i}}{\partial t} + \overline{u_j} \frac{\partial \overline{u_i}}{\partial x_j} = -\frac{1}{\rho} \frac{\partial \overline{p}}{\partial x_i} + \nu \frac{\partial^2 \overline{u_i}}{\partial x_j \partial x_j} - \frac{\partial \tau_{ij}}{\partial x_j}